 Jujuy province in Argentina will use waste tyres to make cement.
-The agreement was formalized between the company Geocycle, of the group Holcim Argentina, with the government of Jujuy.
+The agreement was formalised between the company Geocycle, of the group Holcim Argentina, with the government of Jujuy.

 Jujuy will be the first Argentinian province to apply this state-of-the-art technology for the co-processing of end-of-life tyres, and integrate it into the cement production process in an environmentally safe way, with an investment of 20 million pesos.